GRANT OPPORTUNITIES

 Grant proposals are reviewed by a panel of AutoZone employees and funding decisions are made by this panel.

-Grant awards will be announced by December 2025, so proposed projects should not begin before January 2026.
+Grant awards will be announced by October 2026, proposed projects should not begin before January 2027.

 AutoZone Strategic Giving Pillars